Kathy Hinde

 “Listen to the Voices of the Fen” launched on 18th July 2024 for World Listening Day and extends to autumn 2025, and is created in partnership with Wicken Fen National Trust Nature Reserve and Babylon Arts.
 Supported using public funding by the National Lottery through Arts Council England.

-Wander along the boardwalk and find yourself being bathed in hidden sounds from the Fen.
-Sounds from underwater and underground are elevated into a series of overhead speakers, inviting you to step in and out of different soundworlds as you approach the Brick Kiln pond.
-Become immersed in the chirping sounds of underwater invertebrates and crackling sounds of fish from the ponds and lodes.
-Become curious about sounds hidden deep inside the peat where carbon and time are held.
+Sounds from underwater and underground are elevated into a series of overhead speakers, inviting people to step in and out of different soundworlds, to become immersed in the chirping sounds of underwater invertebrates, crackling sounds of fish and to spark curiousity about the sounds hidden deep inside the peat where carbon and time are held.

 Photo © National Trust Images/ Mike Selby